 Students who do not pass the NBME Clinical Subject Examination with a minimum score of 66 on the first attempt (for rotations that started on or after January 1, 2022) will receive a temporary grade of "I" for the clerkship and may retake the examination up to three more times.
 Any student who fails an NBME Clinical Subject Examination will be required to work directly with the Associate Dean for Academic Affairs, Clinical Sciences as well as the relevant Clinical Chair to arrange remedial clinical instruction and personalized advising with respect to preparation and scheduling a subsequent attempt.
 If a student who failed an NBME Clinical Subject Examination is currently enrolled in another clerkship, upon consultation with the Associate Dean for Academic Affairs, Clinical Sciences, he/she may be granted an extension until after the completion of other core clerkships to retake the NBME Clinical Subject Exam.
-Once the student successfully passes the relevant NBME Clinical Subject Examination with a minimum passing score of 66 (or whatever the current minimum passing score at the time of the exam), then his/her core clerkship grade will be changed to "P." If a student fails the NBME Clinical Subject Examination for a fourth time, then the student will receive a final grade of "F" for the rotation and be required to repeat the entire clerkship.
+Please note that if the student has not yet passed the shelf exam within 150 days of the completion of the clerkship, the incomplete will be converted to an F (refer to Course Grading System - Clinical Sciences for more information).
+Once the student successfully passes the relevant NBME Clinical Subject Examination with a minimum passing score of 66 (or whatever the current minimum passing score at the time of the exam), then his/her core clerkship grade will be changed to "P" if passed within 4 attempts.
+If a student fails the NBME Clinical Subject Examination for a fourth time, then the student will receive a final grade of "F" for the rotation and be required to repeat the entire clerkship.
 A fifth failure on an NBME Clinical Subject Examination in the same specialty will constitute grounds for academic dismissal with the right to appeal.